-The DOP3000 puts in its internal memory all the computed and displayed data.
-This means that if the user has selected the display of both the velocity profile and the Echo profile, both profiles will be recorded and will be available in a file if desired.
 The amount of bytes used to record a profile will vary, depending on the number of gates used in a profile and the type of data displayed.
 For instance, if the instrument displays the velocity and the echo, using 435 gates, each recorded profile will use:

-435 + 435 +22 = 892 bytes.
+$$435 + 435 + 22 = 892$$ bytes.

-The added 22 bytes are the additional information bytes (see chapter 9.7)
+The added 22 bytes are the additional information bytes.